 The ‘right to restrict processing’ - Customers may request the suppression of their personal data, which means that you may store the data but not use it.

-We’re currently building tools and features by 25 May 2018, to help our retailers comply with the GDPR.
-This page will be updated as these tools and features become available.
+We are continuing to build tools to help our retailers comply with the GDPR.
+This page will be updated with new tools and features as they become available.